petabi/sniffles/README.md

     option is false.
 This option takes no parameters.
 -    -l Lambda for length:  This is the mean length for an exponentional distribution of regular expression lengths.
 The default value is 10.
+-    -M Maximum Regex Length: make regular expressions at most this structural length or shorter.
+By default, maximum length is not limited.
+-    -m Minimum Regex Length: make regular expressions at least this length or longer.
+Defaults to 3, and will automatically use a value of 1 if the input is zero or less.
 -    -n Negation probability: The probability that a character class will be a negation class ([^xyz]) rather than a normal character class ([xyz]).
     Default probability is 50%.